Our Protected Land

 Crysler Easement – 1-acre parcel, under conservation easement with GINLC, containing wooded wetland habitat.
 Parke Lane & Horsemill.
 Mature Tree Specimens

 D’Avanzo Preserve – four lots totalling 0.62 acres of mixed habitat bordering the waterway near Halley Crescent & Hickory Circle.

 Daly Preserve – two lots comprising 0.48 acres of wooded wetland habitat near Coleman and Brook Circle.

 Davidson Easement. - 11.25 acres Sheeks and Huron River Drive - Flat Rock.
 Mixed Habitat Bordering the Huron River.
 This is the only GINLC-administered property that is not on Grosse Ile.

 Emily's Way Preserve - 0.42-acre wooded wetland habitat with a seasonally wet swale.
 Borders Open Space property near Rucker and E. River Road.
 Numerous bird species are often present on the property.

 Finazzo Easement – privately owned 0.85-acre site.
 Parke Lane and Horsemill is under a conservation easement.
 Wooded wetland habitat.

 Finazzo Preserve –1.4 acre wooded upland habitat at Meridian and Rucker.
 Adjacent to Open Space property.
-Finazzo Preserve is sometimes referred to as Meridian Trailhead.
+Finazzo Preserve is sometimes referred to as Meridian Trailhead as it facilitates access to the Open Space trails in the Meridian woods.
+There is an informational kiosk and two GINLC displays that were constructed as part of eagle scout service projects.

 Gray's Drive Easement – 2.9 acres Grays Drive and Cadillac circle.
 The property is owned by GI Township, but GINLC holds a conservation easement which limits its future development in perpetuity.
 Wooded wetland habitat.